A tour group with no more than six members led by a highly-qualified guide is the BEST way to see Rome in a day!

 4. Acqua Vergine Antica Aqueduct

 Continuing down the Via del Nazareno, we came upon a section of the Acqua Vergine Antica aqueduct that feeds Trevi Fountain.
 Three of eleven original Roman aqueducts still function in Rome today.
 When in Rome you are never far from a public drinking fountain called a “nasoni,” named after it’s nose-shaped spigot.
 The water for Rome’s 2000+ drinking fountains is clean and pure, and just eighteen hours from its source, it is always fresh.
-So don’t waste your money buying bottled water.
+If you are going to see Rome in a day, you must stay hydrated, but don’t waste your money buying bottled water.
 Simply carry an empty with you and refill it as needed.
 There are several mobile apps available that map Rome’s fountain locations by GPS, but you should have no problem finding them on your own.

 4. Fontana di Trevi